 Sun King Brewery: At 135 N. College, Sun King is a large brewery and taproom featuring their own brews.
 It has grown into the second largest brewer in Indiana and has received many awards for the quality of its beer.
 I enjoyed the experience and tasting their smooth Sunlight Cream Ale and rich Wee-Mac Scottish Style Ale.
 Inside the taproom is a branch of Oca SKB, featuring cheese, charcuterie, sausage and sandwiches.

 Indy Brew Bus: This is a great way to tour some of the best craft breweries in town.
 The tour covers four breweries where you spend 35 minutes at each location..
 A new addition is the Cider & Craft Beer Tour, downtown on Fridays.

 Bloomington-based Upland Brewing Co. has a Meridian Kessler tasting room in SoBro or South of Broad Ripple at 4842 N. College.
 Here you can taste one of their ales, IPAs, stouts, lagers, saisons and seasonal offerings.
-I also saw their Pump House in Columbus, IN.
-You might check out the Open Society Public House next door at 4850 N. College where they feature brunch, dinner, coffee, wine, beer and cocktails.
-It has received great reviews as one of the top new spots in town.
+Their newest Indy location is in Fountain Square at 1201 Prospect St. I also saw their Pump House in Columbus, IN.

 Fountain Square Brewing Co. also gets good reviews.
 Started in 2010, they brew a number of ales, pilsners, porters and IPAs at 1301 Barth Ave.
 They do offer music events as well.